sbruckner/dynamol/README.md

 ## Running

 As mentioned above, the program requires that the current working directory is set to the project root folder.
-On Windows, the program further assumes that the DLLs for glfw, glbinding, and globjects are located in the same folder as the executable (or, alternatively, are in the system path).
-If you followed the steps above, this should already be the case.
-Otherwise, you can run the copy-libs.cmd script to copy them over from the ```./lib``` folder.
-When running the program from outside the IDE, you can use the ```./dynamol-debug.cmd``` and ```./dynamol-release.cmd``` scripts in the project root folder to run the software.

 ## Usage